 So long as you don’t open the cooler, you can keep your pulled pork in this way for up to four hours.

-How Long Is Pulled Pork Good for in the Fridge?
+How Long Does Pulled Pork Last in the Fridge

-To keep your delicious leftover pulled pork to eat later, allow it to reach room temperature and then refrigerate it.
+To keep your delicious leftover pulled pork to eat later, allow it to reach room temperature and refrigerate.

-The USDA gives guidelines on storing cooked pork in the fridge.
+The USDA gives guidelines on storing pulled pork in the fridge.

 According to these guidelines, you can refrigerate cooked pulled pork for three to four days, so long as it is in a tightly sealed container and kept at 40°F (4.4°C) or below.

-Eat refrigerated pork cold or heat it so that it is hot and steaming, around 165°F (73.9°C) according to a meat or probe thermometer.
+Eat cold refrigerated pork or heat it so it is hot and steaming, around 165°F (73.9°C) according to a meat or probe thermometer.

-Check for spoilage before eating any refrigerated meat: if the pork has developed a smell or discoloration, don’t take any chances.
-Rather throw it away.
+Check for spoiled pulled pork before eating refrigerated meat: if the pork has developed a smell or discoloration, don’t take any chances.
+Rather, throw it away.

 Storing It in the Refrigerator